• Skip to primary navigation

 Instructions

-• Once done, you can stuff the chicken’s cavity with some crushed garlic cloves and half a lemon before placing it into the Dutch oven.
+- Once done, you can stuff the chicken’s cavity with the rest of the crushed garlic cloves and half a lemon before placing it into the Dutch oven.

 Notes